sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

    :alt: livy
    :width: 60%

-3. Add Connection For Group
+3. Add connection for group:

 Navigate to ``Administration`` -> ``Global Connections`` -> ``Add Connections`` -> ``Add Connection For Group`` which pop up a new windows -> Select ``Compute Connection`` and other parameters as shown below: